Therefore welcome one another as Christ has welcomed you, for the glory of God (Romans 15:7 ESV).

 We each ordered a Coke and found a seat.
 It wasn’t two minutes before a couple wandered over to our table and sat down.

-“See you on the dance floor,” Tom called as they said their goodbyes and made their way to the next table to visit.
 As soon as they walked away, another couple sat down, and the same friendly banter ensued.
 Then another couple…then another.
 By the time we left C.J.’s, we felt as though we had been welcomed into the family.
+We knew about families, college alma maters, and occupations.
 We had walked in as wary strangers and walked away as warm friends.

 “Y’all come back when you’re down this way again,” several called out as we made our way to the door.